 -

-Pediatrics Northwest is committed to providing safe, effective, and evidence-based medical and mental health care to the children andāÆadolescents of the South Sound region and beyond.āÆSomewhere between the ages of 18-21, our adolescent patients will leave Pediatrics Northwest and begin seeing providers who care for adults.
-We want our patients and their families to feel successful and supported in this transition from family-centered pediatric care to patient-centered adult care.Ā Ā
+Pediatrics Northwest is committed to providing safe, effective, and evidence-based medical and mental health care to the children and adolescents of the South Sound region and beyond.
+Somewhere between the ages of 18-21, our adolescent patients will leave Pediatrics Northwest and begin seeing providers who care for adults.
+To help ensure a smooth and successful transition, providers will begin discussing the transition to adult medicine with patients and families starting at age 17.
+We want our patients and their families to feel supported and prepared as they move from family-centered pediatric care to patient-centered adult care.

 -